Harper homers in third straight game to lead Phillies to win

+PHILADELPHIA (AP) — Just like their laid-back new hitting coach, Phillies batters suddenly are relaxed.
+But they are doing some serious damage.

-PHILADELPHIA (AP) — Bryce Harper homered for the third straight game, Roman Quinn and J.T.
+Bryce Harper homered for the third straight game, Roman Quinn and J.T.
 Realmuto also went deep and Philadelphia’s resurgent offense remained red-hot in an 8-4 victory over the San Diego Padres on Friday night.

 The Phillies had 12 hits, and tied their season-high winning streak at four in a row while pulling even with the Chicago Cubs for the second NL wild-card spot.

-Since Charlie Manuel arrived as the team’s new hitting coach on Wednesday, the Phillies are batting .337 with eight doubles, seven homers and 25 RBIs.
+Since Charlie Manuel arrived as the team’s hitting coach on Wednesday, the Phillies are batting .337 with 35 hits, eight doubles, seven homers and 25 RBIs.

-Manuel’s presence seems to paying off huge for Harper, as the slugger is 6-for-12 with four homers and 10 RBIs in the last three contests.

 Most Read Stories